BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ---

-## RoboRio
+## RoboRIO

-The RoboRio is the code that runs robot code.
+The RoboRIO is the code that runs robot code.
 It is an extremely important part of the robot (and expensive), so please try not to break it.

 <img src="https://th.bing.com/th/id/R.c8438c31a8e62e36edff0c85f10b40b6?rik=Givp77hTFUhDzA&riu=http%3a%2f%2fforums.ni.com%2flegacyfs%2fonline%2f174340_roboRIO+anaotated.png" alt="RoboRIO" width="400"/>